nicksoline/APT_detection_on_QRadar/README.md

 Function 	Various functions from string functions to call in more information.
 Functions work on all fields and databases.
 Examples of functions include DATEFORMAT, HOSTNAME, and LOWER.

+The following table lists the supported logical and comparison operators.
+Table 1.
+Logical and comparison operators Operator 	Description 	Example
+* 	Multiplies two values and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes * 1024 < 1
+Copy

+= 	The equal to operator compares two values and returns true if they are equal.

+SELECT *
+FROM EVENTS
+WHERE sourceIP = destinationIP
+Copy

+!= 	Compares two values and returns true if they are unequal.

+SELECT *
+FROM events
+WHERE sourceIP
+!= destinationip
+Copy

+< AND <= 	Compares two values and returns true if the value on the left side is less than or equal to, the value on the right side.

+SELECT *
+FROM flows
+WHERE sourceBytes < 64
+AND
+destinationBytes <= 64
+Copy

+> AND >= 	Compares two values and returns true if the value on the left side is greater than or equal to the value on the right side.

+SELECT *
+FROM flows
+WHERE sourceBytes > 64
+AND
+destinationBytes >= 64
+Copy

+/ 	Divides two values and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes / 8 > 64
+Copy

++ 	Adds two values and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes +
+destinationBytes < 64
+Copy

+- 	Subtracts one value from another and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes -
+destinationBytes > 0
+Copy

+^ 	Takes a value and raises it to the specified power and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes ^ 2 < 256
+Copy

+% 	Takes the modulo of a value and returns the result.

+SELECT *
+FROM flows
+WHERE sourceBytes % 8 == 7
+Copy

+AND 	Takes the left side and right side of a statement and returns true if both are true.

+SELECT *
+FROM events
+WHERE (sourceIP = destinationIP)
+AND (sourcePort = destinationPort)
+Copy

+BETWEEN (X,Y) 	Takes in a left side and two values and returns true if the left side is between the two values.

+SELECT *
+FROM events
+WHERE magnitude
+BETWEEN 1 AND 5
+Copy

+COLLATE 	Parameter to order by that allows a BCP47 language tag to collate.

+SELECT *
+FROM EVENTS ORDER BY
+sourceIP DESC COLLATE 'de-CH'
+Copy

+IN 	Specifies multiple values in a WHERE clause.
+The IN operator is a shorthand for multiple OR conditions.

+SELECT *
+FROM EVENTS
+WHERE SourceIP IN ('192.0.2.1', '::1', '198.51.100.0')
+Copy

+INTO 	Creates a named cursor that contains results that can be queried at a different time.

+SELECT * FROM EVENTS INTO
+ 'MyCursor' WHERE....
+Copy

+NOT 	Takes in a statement and returns true if the statement evaluates as false.

+SELECT * FROM EVENTS
+WHERE NOT
+(sourceIP = destinationIP)
+Copy

+ILIKE 	Matches if the string passed is LIKE the passed value and is not case sensitive.
+Use % as a wildcard.

+SELECT *
+FROM events WHERE userName
+ILIKE '%bob%'
+Copy

+IMATCHES 	Matches if the string matches the provided regular expression and is not case sensitive.

+SELECT *
+FROM events
+WHERE userName
+IMATCHES '^.bob.$'
+Copy

+LIMIT 	Limits the number of results to the provided number.

+SELECT *
+FROM events LIMIT 100
+START '2015-10-28 10:00'
+STOP '2015-10-28 11:00'
+Copy

+Note Place the LIMIT clause in front of a START and STOP clause.
+LIKE 	Matches if the string passed is LIKE the passed value but is case sensitive.
+Use % as a wildcard.

+SELECT *
+FROM events WHERE userName
+LIKE '%bob%'
+Copy

+MATCHES 	Matches if the string matches the provided regular expression.

+SELECT *
+FROM events
+WHERE userName MATCHES
+'^.bob.$'
+Copy

+NOT NULL 	Takes in a value and returns true if the value is not null.

+SELECT *
+FROM events
+WHERE userName
+IS NOT NULL
+Copy

+OR 	Takes the left side of a statement and the right side of a statement and returns true if either side is true.

+SELECT *
+FROM events
+WHERE (sourceIP = destinationIP)
+OR (sourcePort = destinationPort)
+Copy

+TEXT SEARCH

+Full-text search for the passed value.

+TEXT SEARCH is valid with AND operators.
+You can't use TEXT SEARCH with OR or other operators; otherwise, you get a syntax error.

+Place TEXT SEARCH in the first position of the WHERE clause.

+You can also do full-text searches by using the Quick filter in the QRadar® user interface.
+For information about Quick filter functions, see the IBM® QRadar User Guide.

+SELECT *
+FROM events
+WHERE TEXT SEARCH 'firewall'
+AND sourceip='192.168.1.1'
+Copy

+SELECT sourceip,url
+FROM events
+WHERE TEXT SEARCH
+'download.cdn.mozilla.net'
+AND sourceip='192.168.1.1'
+START '2015-01-30 16:10:12'
+STOP '2015-02-22 17:10:22'
+Copy

+Examples of logical and comparative operators

+    To find events that are not parsed, type the following query:

+    SELECT * FROM events
+    WHERE payload = 'false'
+    Copy

+    To find events that return an offense and have a specific source IP address, type the following query:

+    SELECT * FROM events
+    WHERE sourceIP = '192.0.2.0'
+    AND
+    hasOffense = 'true'
+    Copy

+    To find events that include the text "firewall", type the following query:

+    SELECT QIDNAME(qid)
+    AS EventName,
+    * FROM events
+    WHERE TEXT SEARCH 'firewall'